danielbodnar/awesome-stars/README.md

 ## js

+- [Asabeneh/30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
+This challenge may take more than 100 days,  please just follow your own pace.
 - [alibaba/pipcook](https://github.com/alibaba/pipcook) - Machine learning platform for Web developers
 - [loopholelabs/scale](https://github.com/loopholelabs/scale) - A framework for building high-performance plugin systems into any application, powered by WebAssembly.
 - [gabrielgodoy-zz/github-stars-manager](https://github.com/gabrielgodoy-zz/github-stars-manager) - Chrome extension that allows you to manage your Github stars with tags, and to create a bookmark folder with all your stars organized by the tags you created